Philippe Aractingi: Corporate

-Aractingi has also made significant cultural contributions, offering consulting services and producing museum and tourist films on commission for diverse organizations worldwide.
-Among them are the films for the Museum of the American University of Beirut, the In flight safety regulations for Lebanon’s Middle East Airline (MEA), the Museum of Ksara Wine, the Museum of the Central Bank of Lebanon, and many more.
+Aractingi has also made significant and numerous cultural contributions, offering consulting services and producing museum and tourist films on commission for diverse organizations worldwide.
+Among them are the films for the Museum of the American University of Beirut, the in-flight safety regulations for Lebanon’s Middle East Airline (MEA), the Museum of Ksara Wine, and the Museum of the Central Bank of Lebanon.

 In addition, Aractingi has served as a consultant for various embassies, including the US, advising on matters pertaining to cinema and culture.

 He played a role in formulating an audiovisual co-production agreement between France and Lebanon.

 Appointed by the Ministry of Culture in Saudi Arabia, he has also conducted introductory documentary courses for Saudi students.

 Theater

 In 2023, Philippe made his foray into the world of theater with his debut production, Sar Waet El Haki (Let's talk, it's about time), written and performed by himself and directed by Lina Abyad.

-In this autobiographical solo-show, Philippe Aractingi loses himself in thought for a moment, meditating on the path that has led him to make so many films, he who, in his youth, had difficulties to speak.
-Intense quest of expression, this groundbreaking play seamlessly weaves together projected films on fragmented screens, audio narratives, music, and occasional dance to delve into the profound themes of language and identity.
+In this autobiographical solo-show, Philippe Aractingi temporarily loses himself in thought, considering the path that has led him to make numerous films.
+He who, in his youth, had difficulties to speak.
+As an intense quest of expression, this play weaves together projected films through fragmented screens, audio narratives, music, and occasional dance to delve into themes of language and identity.

-After a great success in Lebanon, the play was programmed at the Journées Théâtrales de Carthage in Tunis, then in Paris, at Essaïon Theater – where it was shown during 3 months –, as well as in the Arabisches Theatertreffen Festival in Hannover, Germany.
+After its success in Lebanon, the play was programmed at the Journées Théâtrales de Carthage in Tunis, then in Paris, at Essaïon Theater – where it was shown for 3 months, as well as in the Arabisches Theatertreffen Festival in Hannover, Germany.